gotthardp/lorawan-server/README.md

 By default you can access the administration at http://*server*:8080, using "admin" as both username and password.
 After the installation you have to:
+ * Change the default password to something more secure.
  * Add LoRaWAN gateways you want to use.
  * Configure each device you want to use, either as a personalized device (ABP) or as an over-the-air activated (OTAA) device.